Finding Search Terms/Keywords

 Examine the lab brief.
 This is a great place to get search terms.

 - What were you attempting to prove or demonstrate?
-What was the reaction of one variable to another?
+What was the purpose of the experiment?

 - The main purpose of the lab is what you are trying to find articles on